 • The ‘theory’ component equals 60 credit points or 600 hours of study time.
 Much of this will be individual study time, involving required, recommended and independent reading, as well as writing the papers and dissertation.
 It will include some direct tutorial supervision too.

-*Please note most Masters programmes typically involve around 200–300 hours of contact time.
-Our programme offers around 325 hours of scheduled in-class contact hours for the practical component alone with a further 50 hours of contact time for theory modules.
+*Our programme offers approx 325 hours of scheduled in-class contact hours for the practical modules with a further 50 hours of scheduled in-class contact hours for theory modules.